DEIB Recruiting Kit

 The Office of Disability Services (ODS)

-ODS, part of the Camner Center for Academic resources, provides academic accommodations and support to ensure that students with disabilities can access and participate in the opportunities available at the University of Miami.
+ODS, part of the Camner Center for Academic Resources, provides academic accommodations and support to ensure that students with disabilities can access and participate in the opportunities available at the University of Miami.

 • Multicultural Student Organizations

 There are a variety of multicultural student organizations on campus.
-The Engage platform allows you connect with student leaders from these organizations, including the following:
+The Engage platform allows you to connect with student leaders from these organizations, including the following:

 • Asian American Students Association